• Skip to primary navigation

 • First, whisk your sourdough starter discard with milk, maple, vanilla extract, then add the dry ingredients: gluten free oat flour, and almond flour.

-• Second, cover the mixture and let it rest at room temperature overnight for 8 – 12 hours.
-The mixture will ferment overnight and be fluffy the next morning.
+• Second, cover the mixture and let it rest at room temperature (or in the refrigerator – optional) overnight for 8 – 12 hours.

-• Third, the next morning, to the fluffy sourdough mixture whisk in the egg, butter or oil, baking powder and soda, and salt.
+• Third, the next morning, whisk in the egg, butter or oil, baking powder and soda, and salt.

 For Same Day Pancakes: